Monty Python's Saturday Night Circus

 - Loren Michaels then comes out to explain how Eric Idle offered up the Beatles only to rip him off by sending in a video of The Rutles, Eric Idle's Beatle's parody band.

 - Next was a Cabaret sketch with a room full of Nazis and a couple spies.
 First, the spies take forever to get through their code word, then once they work out that they are talking to the right person they jump in and out of accent depending on whether or not the barmaid is in earshot.
-The sketch end in confusion as the accents flip and they yell out their plans to kill Hitler so that everyone in the crowd can hear.
+The sketch ended in confusion as the accents flip, and they yell out their plans to kill Hitler so that everyone in the crowd can hear.

 - Eric Idle then plays an Australian singer trying to start a song about Rover the Dover.
 Once again the cast stops him to introduce the next real song.